mambalex/k8s-admission-webhook/README.md

 ```

 ## Mutating webhook
-A custom [admission webhook server](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks)  is a simple HTTP server with TLS that exposes endpoints for mutation and validation.
+A custom [admission webhook server](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks)  is just a simple HTTP server with TLS that exposes endpoints for mutation and validation.

 The implementation details are in the `webhook-server-src` folder.